 What majors are there for technology?

 Technology touches virtually every aspect of the workforce and economy today, and consequently there are many degree specializations to choose from.
 Those focus areas include:

 - Renewable Energy and Sustainable Power

 A technology degree can provide both the technical and communication skills that can be applied to your career now and in the future.

 How long does it take to get an online technology degree?

-The amount of time it takes to earn a technology degree depends on the school and the degree level.
-For example, at DeVry you can earn a Bachelor’s Degree in Information Technology and Networking in as little as two years and eight months3.
-A Master’s Degree in Information Technology Management from DeVry takes two years and two months to complete.
-Some technology degrees can be earned even more quickly with qualifying transfer credits.
+The amount of time it takes to earn an online technology degree depends on the program you choose, as well as other factors such as how many courses you take per session.
+For example, at DeVry you can earn a Bachelor’s Degree in Information Technology and Networking in as little as 2 years and 8 months3.
+Some degrees and certificate programs can be completed even more quickly with qualifying transfer credits.